JacksonHe04/fancy-musicgen/app/README.md

 ## Model Integration

-The application is designed to integrate with your existing MusicGen models:
+The application is now fully integrated with your MusicGen models:

 - **MusicGen-Small**: Located at `/root/autodl-tmp/musicgen/local/musicgen-small`
 - **Fine-tuned Models**: Located in respective output directories (best_model/final_model)

-To integrate with your actual model loading and generation logic, modify the `server.js` file:

-1. Replace the mock model loading in `/api/load-models` with your actual model loading code
-2. Replace the mock music generation in `/api/generate` with your actual generation logic
-3. Update the file paths and model configurations as needed
+The backend uses a Python service (`model_service.py`) to:
+1. Load base models and LoRA fine-tuned models
+2. Generate music using the loaded models
+3. Save generated audio files to `public/generated/`

+The Python service handles:
+- Model loading and caching in memory
+- Music generation with configurable parameters
+- Audio file saving in WAV format

 ## Configuration